Ghosts of the North Cheyenne Canon Park in Haunted Colorado

 Finally, another haunting tale is about the “Ghost Bride” who legend says haunts the tunnels on Gold Camp Road adjacent to the park.
 The story suggests that a school bus crashed in one of the tunnels, killing everyone on board.
 The ghostly apparition of a woman in a wedding dress is often spotted wandering the area, perhaps searching for her lost groom who was also allegedly a victim of the crash.

-Related Haunted Stories: Fort Wetherill
+Related Haunted Stories: Fort Delaware State Park

 It is important to note that these are all folklore and hearsay passed down through decades, and it’s hard to discern fact from fiction as far as these ghost stories are concerned.
 But for those who are fans of the paranormal, these stories certainly add a mystique charm to North Cheyenne Canon Park.